tcae/CryptoTimeSeries/strategies.md

   - high volatility = instable direction -> catch statistic outliers for yield
   - stabilze direction by longer regression window
 - use regressionlines of different regression time windows as basis
-- select the shortest window with a median standard deviation 2 * 1 sigma over longest considered regression window that is sufficient to satisfy the minimum profit requirement == anchor window
+- select the shortest window with a median standard deviation 2 * 1 sigma over longest considered regression window that is sufficient to satisfy the minimum profit requirement == spread window
 - buy
-  - only buy if anchor gradient is positive
+  - only buy if spread gradient is positive
-  - if prices decrease below regression line - 1 sigma then track with a tracker window that is shorter than anchor window but has the longest history for the last direction change to filter out irrelevant small volatility
+  - if prices decrease below regression line - 1 sigma then track with a tracker window that is shorter than spread window but has the longest history for the last direction change to filter out irrelevant small volatility
   - if price increases and tracker gradient becomes positive then "buy"
-  - if after a "buy" prices fall then "sell" if prices fall below anchor regression line - 3 sigma
+  - if after a "buy" prices fall then "sell" if prices fall below spread regression line - 3 sigma
 - sell
-  - sell independent of anchor gradient
+  - sell independent of spread gradient
-  - if prices increase above regression line + 1 sigma then track with a tracker window that is shorter than anchor window but has the longest history for the last direction change to filter out irrelevant small volatility
+  - if prices increase above regression line + 1 sigma then track with a tracker window that is shorter than spread window but has the longest history for the last direction change to filter out irrelevant small volatility
   - if price decreases and tracker gradient becomes negative then "sell"
-  - *(if after a "sell" prices rise then "buy" if prices rise above anchor regression line + 3 sigma and (prices rise above tracker line + 2 sigma or tracker trend becomes positive))*
+  - *(if after a "sell" prices rise then "buy" if prices rise above spread regression line + 3 sigma and (prices rise above tracker line + 2 sigma or tracker trend becomes positive))*
-- anchor window change
+- spread window change
-  - in general anchor window is
+  - in general spread window is
     - the shortest regression window that satisfies profitabilityrequirements with deviation catching
     - has positive trend
-    - has the most catches * normal deviation range (e.g. 2 * 1 sigma) = gain wihtin 24h among anchor window candidates
+    - has the most catches * normal deviation range (e.g. 2 * 1 sigma) = gain wihtin 24h among spread window candidates
-    - anchor sigma calculation = median of this window over the last 24h
+    - spread sigma calculation = median of this window over the last 24h
-  - for every buy the anchor is newly calculated and stays with the trade
+  - for every buy the spread is newly calculated and stays with the trade
 - tracker window change
-  - always has to be shorter than anchor window
+  - always has to be shorter than spread window
   - should be long enough to suppress irrelevant regression xtremes
   - option 1: whenever another window is closer with its last regression xtreme to the last trade, i.e. no irrelevant xtremes in between
   - option 2: shortest window with least in between extremes since last trade
 - tracker sigma calculation = median of this window since last trade signal
 - parameters:
   - minimum profit = minimum profitability requirement a normal deviation range has to exceed to consider trading
-  - anchor minutes of regression window --> dynamically adapted
+  - spread minutes of regression window --> dynamically adapted
   - tracker minutes of regression window --> dynamically adapted
-  - anchor breakout sigma = factor * sigma to consider breakout of normal deviations, e.g. 2.0
+  - spread breakout sigma = factor * sigma to consider breakout of normal deviations, e.g. 2.0
-  - anchor minimum gradient to do any buy, e.g. 0.0
+  - spread minimum gradient to do any buy, e.g. 0.0
-  - anchor surprise sigma = factor * sigma to signal surprise plunge (sell) or raise (buy)
+  - spread surprise sigma = factor * sigma to signal surprise plunge (sell) or raise (buy)
-  - anchor sigma minutes = longest considered regression window = minutes used to calculate the median of all regression window sigmas
+  - spread sigma minutes = longest considered regression window = minutes used to calculate the median of all regression window sigmas

 ## Notes for using volatility and trend tracker side by side